tkdlek11112/TIL/Unity_Lolguelike_devlog.md

-To-Do
+To-Do.
--v Create CardGenerator object to init cards.
+- Create CardGenerator object to init cards.
--v Create Basic Player and Minion cards.
+- Create Basic Player and Minion cards.
--v Make move method to move card.
+- Make move method to move card.
--v Make attacDagame and healthPoint.
+- Make attacDagame and healthPoint.
-- Add Logic that cards follow plater card.
+- Add Logic that cards follow player card.
   - Add to CardGenerator generate card at empty space.

+## 2019.03.12
+1. Make function that let all cards move one direction.

 ## 2019.03.11